Sunny Side (Right End) Rock Climbing

 The approach to the Sunny Side deposits you smack dab in the center of this cliff.

-Browse More Classics in Sunny Side (Right End)
+Browse More Rock Climbing Classics in Sunny Side (Right End)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sunny Side (Right End):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sunny Side (Right End):

 Featured Route For Sunny Side (Right End)

 Jump Start 5.12a 7a+ 25 VIII+ 25 E5 6a New Mexico

 : ... : Sunny Side (Right End)

 This excellent line is likely the best 12a on the Sunny Side, climbing aesthetic, high quality orange limestone.
 The route begins with a difficult, thin crimping boulder problem to reach obvious jugs 8 feet up.
 Alternatively, if you're tall (or have mad-hops), you can always go for the 'jump start'.
 A few moderate moves lead to more thin crimps, then a powerful, long reach from an undercling to jugs below the 3rd bolt.
 From here wander left to a huge jug at the base of a left-facing dihedral...[more]
 Browse More Classics in New Mexico